 What does it mean to have Original Medicare in Kentucky?

 Original Medicare refers to Part A and B coverage.
 These two aspects of Medicare cover hospital visits and routine medical care but leave significant gaps in coverage.
-In order to cover expenses like medications, dental care, or vision services, beneficiaries must seek supplemental coverage.
+Beneficiaries must seek supplemental Medicare coverage to cover expenses like medications, dental care, or vision services.

 Original Medicare coverage is limited to Part A and B. Medicare Part A and B apply to specific types of healthcare and offer different types of coverage.
 For example, while Part A covers in-patient treatment like hospital stays, Part B covers services such as doctor visits and vaccinations.